 In addition to the business combination provision, the IBCL also contains a "control share acquisition" provision which, although different in structure from the business combination provision, may have a similar effect of discouraging or making more difficult a hostile takeover of an Indiana corporation.
 This provision also may have the effect of discouraging premium bids for outstanding shares.
 Under this provision, unless otherwise provided in the corporation's articles of incorporation or by-laws, if a shareholder acquires a certain amount of shares, approval of a majority of the disinterested shareholders must be obtained before the acquiring shareholder may vote the control shares.
 Under certain circumstances, the shares held by the acquiror may be redeemed by the corporation at the fair market value of the shares as determined by the control share acquisition provision.
-Both First Merchants and Lafayette are subject to the control share acquisition provision.
-The constitutional validity of the control share acquisition statute has been challenged in the past and has been upheld by the United States Supreme Court.
+Both First Merchants and Lafayette are subject to the control share acquisition statute has been challenged in the past and has been upheld by the United States Supreme Court.